alpacahq/user-docs/content/about-us/_index.md

 We offer a robust, user-friendly API which can be used to automate your trading and investing of U.S. equities.

-Alpaca's team consists of developers, traders, and brokerage business specialists, who collectively have decades of financial services and technology industry experience at organizations such as FINRA, IBM, EMC, Greenplum, Wealthfront, Lehman Brothers, UBS.
+Alpaca's team consists of developers, traders, and brokerage business specialists, who collectively have decades of financial services and technology industry experience at organizations such as FINRA, Wealthfront, Google, IBM, EMC, Greenplum, Lehman Brothers, and UBS.
 Alpaca is led by [Yoshi Yokokawa](https://www.linkedin.com/in/yoshiyokokawa/) (CEO), [Hitoshi Harada](https://www.linkedin.com/in/hitoshi-harada-02b01425/) (CTO), [John Torola](https://www.linkedin.com/in/johnttorola/) (COO/CCO), and [Luke Lonergan](https://www.linkedin.com/in/lukelonergan/) (Chief Architect).
-Our investors include a group of well-capitalized investors including Y Combinator, Global Brain, the biggest Japanese independent venture capital firm, as well as highly experienced industry angel investors such as Joshua S. Levine (former CTO/COO of ETRADE) and Eric Di Benedetto (a fintech angel investor with more than 30 IPO and M&A exits).
-Additionally, members of Berkeley Angel Network and two biggest Japanese banks (MUFG and SMBC) are investors in Alpaca.
+Our investors include a group of well-capitalized investors including Spark Capital, Y Combinator, Social Leverage, Portag3, as well as highly experienced industry angel investors such as Joshua S. Levine (former CTO/COO of ETRADE), Eric Di Benedetto (a fintech angel investor with more than 30 IPO and M&A exits), and several YC alumni angels.
+Additionally, members of the Berkeley Angel Network and two of the largest Japanese banks (MUFG and SMBC) are investors in Alpaca.

 ## Who Is Alpaca For?